-Initiating effective strategic planning sessions in your business can help strip away the overwhelm that often sets in due to business complexity, and thankfully there are a wide range of strategic business planning frameworks available to help us through this process.
+Initiating effective strategic planning sessions in your business can help strip away the overwhelm that often sets in due to business complexity, and thankfully there is a wide range of strategic business planning frameworks available to help us through this process.

 Ensuring you choose the most suitable planning structure for you, your team, and your business is extremely important.